naumanhasan88/java/questions/loops/question.md

 3. Use a do-while loop to read input until a specific condition is met.
    - Implement a do-while loop that prompts the user for input until a specified condition is satisfied.

-4. Print all even numbers between 20 and 40 using a for loop.
+4. Print all even numbers between 2 numbers using a for loop.
-   - Develop a for loop to print all even numbers between 20 and 40.
+   - Develop a for loop to print all even numbers between 2 numbers.

-5. Sum the first 100 natural numbers using a loop.
+5. Sum the first n natural numbers using a loop.
-   - Write a program to calculate and display the sum of the first 100 natural numbers using a loop.
+   - Write a program to calculate and display the sum of the first n natural numbers using a loop.

 6. Print the Fibonacci series up to the 10th term using a loop.
    - Generate and print the Fibonacci series up to the 10th term using a loop.